paprikka/obsidian-eleventy/src/notes/How to draw a Janusz.md

 date: 2023-09-21
 ---

 I'm not completely sure where I'm going with this, but stay with me, ok?
 Let's hold hands.
 No?
-OK, fine, that's fine too.
+OK, fine, that's fine too. <span id="^571932" class="link-marker"></span>

 <center style='font-size: 2rem'>❧</center>